gabcar/roll-bot/README.md

 Interpretation: Randomly select a member in the channel for DM duty.

 ```
-!randomdm -Lisa#1337 -ForeverDM
+!randomdm -Lisa#1337 -ForeverDM -'Forever DM'
 ```

-Interpretation: Randomly select a player for DM duty but exclued Lisa#1337 (no other Lisas) and ForeverDM.
+Interpretation: Randomly select a player for DM duty but exclude `Lisa#1337` (no other Lisas) and `ForeverDM` and `Forever DM`.